 Exactly where the ball is positioned does differ based on what you like.
 Some people say for example, that with higher numbered irons such as 8 irons and above you should stand so that the ball is near your back foot.

-Here’s an article I wrote about Mastering Golf Ball Placement In Stance which explains the difference in ball position you should have based on whether you’re using a driver or a wood.
+Here’s a guide I wrote about where the golf ball should be in the stance which explains the difference in ball position you should have based on whether you’re using a driver or a wood.

 With woods you take a bigger swing with more power and as a result your stance is wider to give you more balance.